KelvinC181/Pokedeckz-re/README.md

   <p style="margin-bottom: 20px;"></p>

 ### Unfixed Bugs

-- When passing through the HTML validator, it mentioned that "card-id" is not an allowed variable, but functionally it does not affect the running of the website and is a key part of the javascript functionality, thus will be changed in a later iteration

 - When passing through the JS hint validator, it mentions that functions declared within loops referencing an outer scoped variable may lead to confusing semantics for the function:
     - for (let cardImg of cardImgs) {
         cardImg.addEventListener('click', () => addCard(cardImg));